Frequently asked questions

 Do all snakes bite?

 Most snakes have the potential to bite a human, but will generally only bite as a last resort.
 Not all snake bites are harmful.
 Pythons do not have venom and colubrids (rear-fanged snakes) either have a weak venom or lack venom altogether.
 Bites from venomous elapids (front-fanged snakes) should be taken seriously and treated appropriately.
-For advice on avoiding and treating snake bites see Snake bites.
+Read more about avoiding and treating snake bites.

 Is it true that dangerous snakes such as taipans etc. are interbreeding with pythons, and producing 'venomous pythons'?
 Does the taipan cross with the king brown to produce a fierce snake?